Elegant Living Now – Top-Rated Vacation Rental Management Company

 Skull Rock is a famous spot in Joshua Tree National Park.
 Shaped like a skull due to years of erosion, it’s a unique sight that attracts many visitors.
 You can easily see it from the road, so there is no need for a long hike.
 Though it’s not the most thrilling attraction, it’s definitely worth a quick stop for a fun photo.
 To get to Skull Rock, drive along Park Boulevard between the North and West Entrance stations.
 Look for the pullout just before reaching Jumbo Rocks Campground.
 It’s one of the most photographed rocks in the park and a popular area to explore.

 Nearby, you can climb the boulder piles or choose from several hiking trails.
 The Skull Rock Trail is a 1.7-mile loop, while the Discovery Trail is shorter at 0.7 miles, connecting Skull Rock with the Jumbo Rocks Campground.
+The Geology Tour Road, a scenic drive located near Jumbo Rocks Campground, offers a mostly downhill terrain and sandy conditions, making it a notable route for visitors exploring geological features in the area.

 Experience Serene Luxury in the High Desert Oasis